amberframework/docs/getting-started/cli/encrypt.md

 `amber encrypt development --noedit` will encrypt file if unencrypted but do nothing if it's already encrypted.
 Editor will not be opened.

 Production is encrypted by default.

+## Note about Amber Secret Key

+Keep track of the values of `.amber_secret_key` or `ENV[AMBER_SECRET_KEY]`.
+If you lose these you will not be able to decrypt an encrypted file.

+When a new project is created the file `.amber_secret_key` is created with a random key.
+This is added to `gitignore` by default as it should never be added to your repo.

+If you need to encrypt or decrypt on another development box or server you will need to manually move `.amber_secret_key` or set the value of `ENV[AMBER_SECRET_KEY]` on that computer.

+If your server can't read your encrypted settings it will use the default ones.